 Method:

-1. Grease and line two baking trays, heat the oven to 200C.
-Rub the butter into the flour, salt and baking powder until the mixture resembles breadcrumbs.
-Tip in the sugar, spices and fruit and combine thoroughly.
+2. Tip in the sugar, spices and fruit and combine thoroughly.
 Finally, mix in the egg and bring it all together into a slightly wet, but firm dough.

-2. Separate this dough into 9-10 lumps and place on the baking trays.
+3. Separate this dough into 9-10 lumps and place on the baking trays.
 Work the dough with a fork until each lump resembles a rock; one may need to half close one’s eyes to achieve this effect.
-Bake them for 15 minutes, until slightly browned.
-Remove from the oven and leave to cool on a wire rack.

 Cost: As with most traditional British tea-time treats, these rock cakes are extremely cheap to produce.
 Indeed, the entire batch should come in at under £1.20 if one is particularly careful.